jose94752/ClipEdit/Docs/en/presentation.md

 The main goal of the **ClipEdit** project is to manipulate cliparts to edit, highlight and customize images in a user-friendly way.

+# Features

+Coming soon

+# How to use

+Coming soon